MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 For messaging extension implementation, start with [build a messaging extension](../messaging-extensions/how-to/create-messaging-extension.md) and then continue with [create apps for Teams meetings](../apps-in-teams-meetings/create-apps-for-teams-meetings.md#meeting-apps-api-references).

-In addition to integrating tabs, bots and messaging extensions into the meeting lifecycle, Teams meeting app extensibility enables you to design your app based on participant roles in a meeting.
+In addition to integrating tabs, bots, and messaging extensions into the meeting lifecycle, Teams meeting app extensibility enables you to design your app based on participant roles in a meeting.

 ## Participant roles in a meeting